Learn why this service is increasingly popular among companies expanding abroad.

 That scale is very relevant to what freight forwarders do.
 Estefanía Sisatzky, EVP of OPS & Customer Service at Aerodoc, explains why: “Regarding logistics providers, going from the most basic to the most comprehensive services they provide, the most basic one is simply shipping; if that shipping takes place from one country to another, that’s freight forwarding.
 Intra-country shipments are not handled by freight forwarders but by freight agents in each country.”

-Freight forwarding + IOR
+Freight Forwarding + IOR

 A freight forwarder is not the same as an Importer of Record (IOR).
 According to Sisatzky, “95% of freight forwarders do not provide IOR services”, adding that “the vast majority of freight forwarding companies do not handle import processes.”